Gang Tortures Family, Drags Girl By Hairs - UrduPoint

 Gang Tortures Family, Drags Girl By Hairs

-KHANEWAL, (UrduPoint / Pakistan Point News - 17th Jun, 2020 ) :An 11-member notorious gang hurt a family by subjecting it to severe torture after breaking into their home over matrimonial dispute on wee hours of Wednesday.
+MULTAN, (UrduPoint / Pakistan Point News - 18th Jun, 2020 ) :An 11-member notorious gang hurt a family by subjecting it to severe torture after breaking into their home over matrimonial dispute on wee hours of Thursday.

-It dragged 25 year-old girl out of the house by pulling her hairs,said a police spokesman.
+It dragged 25 year-old girl out of the house by pulling her hairs, police said.

 They started beating entire family members with batons, and torn apart clothes of the victim named Asia Batool for breaking her engagement with one of the accused Khizer Hayyat arranged some twenty years ago.